KenKundert/quantiphy/doc/user.rst

 separate the value from the description using '--', '//', or '#'.
 These substrings are also used to introduce comments, so you could start a line with '#' and it would be treated as a comment.
-If the line is not recognized, then it would either be ignored or treated as an error, depending on the value of the *ignore_nonconforming_lines* argument, which defaults to True.
+If the line is not recognized, then it is ignored.

-In this example, the first line is non conforming, but will be ignored.
-The last is a comment and so is ignored regardless of *ignore_nonconforming_lines*:
+In this example, the first line is nonconforming and so is ignored.
+The last is a comment, the comment character any anything beyond is ignored.
+Finally, empty lines are ignored.

 .. code-block:: python